the-isf-academy/new-making-with-code/content/cs9/unit00/labs/lab6_functions/_index.md

 - After the function's name is the list of arguments, surrounded by parentheses `(side_length)`.
 Arguments, or parameters, are the things you need to tell the program before you can use the function.
 Think of arguments as questions the program might ask about what to do.
 For `draw_triangle`, the program wants to know "How long should the length of the sides be?" and you have to tell it the `side_length`.
 Some functions won't have any arguments, so their parameters list will look like `()`.
 It depends how you design your functions.
 - The first line of the function's code block should be a comment explaining what the function does.
-- In the function's code block, you can use the arguments as variables.

 {{< /expand >}}